 We make all kinds of excuses as to why we can’t exercise (time, kids, health, etc.), but all of us can do this one simple thing: move more.
 Park further away.
 Take the stairs.
 Dance in your kitchen.
 Use soup cans to do curls.
 Play tag with your kids at the park.

 I have started exercising by changing three things in my life and it has made all the difference.
 I have more energy, my clothes fit better, I’ve lost weight, and my strength is noticeably improved.
 I now go on walks with my neighbour three times a week for 6 km.
 I do the app Seven which is a 7 minute workout.
 I take the stairs.

 Just choose one small way to move more.

 When was the last time you got your teeth cleaned or went for a dental check-up?
 It’s been over 7 years for me even though I take my kids regularly for dental appointments.
 Did you know that poor dental health and gum disease have actually been linked to heart disease and lower life expectancy?
 That is a pretty good reason to take it seriously.
 You are probably (hopefully) already brushing your teeth a few times a day which is a start.

 Start flossing if you don’t already and book a dental appointment for yourself.

 Our mental health is just as important as our physical one.
 No matter how stressful your life is, there are steps that you can take to decrease your body’s stress response and to be doing good self-care.
 Take a walk, have a visit with a friend, take a candlelit bubble bath with Epsom salts, read a good book, go for a massage, pray, write in a journal, and/or see a counsellor.

-If you are the parent of a high needs child and find that the stress from that is affecting you, consider accessing help and support from The Chaos and The Clutter Community Center.
+If you are the parent of a high needs child and find that the stress from that is affecting you, find other parents in similar circumstances who can understand and support you.

 Breathe: Take a few minutes three times a day to sit with your eyes closed and breathe in and out five times slowly.